WordPress Core Update is Not Possible – Update WordPress Automatically & Manually | GoDaddy Issue

 • Check out if there is a file like wp-content/mu-plugins/gd-system-plugin.php

 That is a must-use service plugin added by the hosting provider GoDaddy.
-This plugin disables automatic WordPress core updates and needs to be disabled.
-Make a backup of the entire folder and rename the filewp-content/mu-plugins/gd-system-plugin.php to wp-content/mu-plugins/gd-system-plugin.php_bak to disable it.
+This plugin deactivates WordPress core updates and needs to be disabled.
+Make a backup of the entire folder and rename the filewp-content/mu-plugins/gd-system-plugin.php to wp-content/mu-plugins/gd-system-plugin.php_bak to deactivate it.

 You can use FTP or a WordPress file manager plugin.